tedi529/New-York-Waste/README.md

 <img src="Analysis_Images/NYC Per Capita Refuse Production.png">
 <img src="Analysis_Images/BoroughCapitaRegressions.png">

-<p>Refuse production also decreased in most community districts, being approximately normally distributed with mean at about -3 kilograms per person per year.</p>
+<p>Refuse production also decreased in most community districts, being approximately normally distributed with mean at about -3 kilograms per person per year.
+For more details on our methodology, see <a href=https://github.com/JacobSpear/NewYorkWaste/blob/master/Analysis_Notebooks/CD_PerCapita_Trash.ipynb> our notebook</a>.</p>

 <img src="Analysis_Images/Rate_Of_Change_Histogram.png">

-<p>This community district-level decrease in refuse production can also be seen as the distribution of refuse production shifts left between 1992 and 2008, as shown in the histograms below (bin size is half a standard deviation).</p>
+<p>This community district-level decrease in refuse production can also be seen as the distribution of refuse production shifts left between 1992 and 2008, as shown in the histograms below (bin size is half a standard deviation). </p>

 <img src="Analysis_Images/CD_PerCapita_Histogram_1992.png"> <img src="Analysis_Images/CD_PerCapita_Histogram_2000.png">